"Study: AVID/TOPS students more likely to enroll in college than similar peers" (Capital Times, October 2019)

 AVID's mission is to close the achievement gap by preparing all students for college readiness and success in a global society.

 "East High School’s AVID College Prep Program Recognized as National Model" (Madison 365, October 2016)

 East High School has been validated as a National AVID Demonstration School, a distinction given only to the top 2% of schools implementing the college prep program across the country.
 East High serves as a national teaching and learning center for the implementation of AVID.

 “Not only is East High’s AVID/TOPS program making a difference for our students, but it is also a national model for success,” Superintendent Jennifer Cheatham said.
 “Congratulations to the staff and students at East and our partners at the Boys & Girls Club who have made this program successful.”

 Students in the AVID/TOPS program in MMSD are achieving higher GPAs, enrolling in more advanced placement courses, and scoring higher on tests, according to a recent analysis of the programs provided by the Wisconsin Center for the Advancement of Postsecondary Education (WISCAPE).

 “It is a tremendous honor to be selected as a demonstration school,” East High Principal Mary Kelley said.
 “We are proud of our AVID/TOPS program and our school as a whole.
-Our mission is to close the achievement gap by preparing all students for college and career, and AVID/TOPS has been critical in helping us move forward.
-I’d like to thank the Boys & Girls Club for being such a valuable component in this successful program.”
+Our mission is to close the achievement gap by preparing all students for college and career, and AVID/TOPS has been critical in helping us move forward.”